katya-stanzy/LoanDataShowcase/README.md

 (c) although data normalisation is not required for a Logistic Regression, a Robust standartization of numerical variables may improve the outcome.
 #### 3. Estimate input of numeric variables into the model with the help of the Average Marginal Effects in SHAP package.
 Mean values of Maximum Credit, Annual Income, Years of Credit History, Current Loan Amount, Monthly Debt were found important for the model.
 Max values of Maximum Credit and Annual Income, i.e. different set of variables, were also found important.
-Tax Liens, Bnkruptcies, Nimber of Credit Problems, Number of Open Accounts, Current Credit Balance do not add to the model.
+Tax Liens, Bankruptcies, Number of Credit Problems, Number of Open Accounts, Current Credit Balance do not add to the model.
 #### 4. Create dummy variables from categorical features.
+Done

 #### 5. Create and Test (2.) a new Logistic Regression model using dummy variables as well as the most important numerical variables.
-<<<<<<<
->>>>>>> bfd9c173a239b48436f8e1e792c70397a38bdf55